Supreme Court Clears Way For Federal Executions To Resume

 Sister Helen Prejean, the author of Dead Man Walking, declared that the high court has "abdicated its legal and moral responsibilities."

-"This means that the federal government will likely execute four people beginning month using an untested lethal injection protocol during a global pandemic without any real oversight from the Supreme Court.
-All of this is against the wishes of at least one victims' family," Prejean wrote on Twitter.
+"This means that the federal government will likely execute four people beginning [next] month using an untested lethal injection protocol during a global pandemic without any real oversight from the Supreme Court.
+All of this is against the wishes of at least one [victim's] family," Prejean wrote on Twitter.